openshift/enhancements/enhancements/builds/disable-builder-sa.md

 account does not need permission to create pods with elevated pod security permissions, as this has been delegated to the build controller's service account.

+This feature will address the following use cases:

+- Cluster administrators (or equvalent) upgrading large fleets of "application" clusters that do not wish to run `Build` workloads alongside applications.
+  In the current state, disabling the `builder` service account and its RBAC is not an option in OCP for clusters upgrading from 4.13 or earlier.
+- Cluster administrators (or equivalent) who want more fine grained control over the permissions granted to service accounts.

 [1] https://issues.redhat.com/browse/WRKLDS-695